 Letter Code Description Included in Quality

 Credits Earned Credits Attempted CGPA Points

-A Excellent Yes Yes Yes 4.00
+Α Excellent Yes Yes Yes 4.00

 A- Very Good Yes Yes Yes 3.70

 B+ Good Yes Yes Yes 3.30

 В Good Yes Yes Yes 3.00

 B- Good Yes Yes Yes 2.70

 C+ Satisfactory Yes Yes Yes 2.30

 С Average Yes Yes Yes 2.00

-C- Below Average Yes Yes Yes I.70
+C- Below Average Yes Yes Yes 1.70

 D+ Poor Yes Yes Yes 1.30

 D Poor Yes Yes Yes 1.00

 F Failing No Yes Yes 0.00

 1 Incomplete No Yes No n/a

 AU Audit No No No n/a

 P+ Passing with Distinction Yes Yes No n/a

 Р Passing Yes Yes No n/a

 Grade Repeat No Yes No n/a

 TC Transfer Yes No No n/a

 IP In Progress No No No n/a

 W Withdrawal No Yes No n/a

-During the COVID-19 pandemic, including Spring, Sum I, Sum II and Fall 2020 terms, the grades P(Pass) & NP(No-Pass) were issued
+\ During the COVID-19 pandemic, including Spring, Sum I, Sum II and Fall 2020 terms, the grades P(Pass) & NP(No-Pass) were issued

-All ENGB/IELP courses and developmental Math courses (090/095/103/104) are graded P+, P, and F, with P as the lowest passing grade.
+All ENGB/IELP courses and developmental Math courses (090/095/103/104) are graded P+\, P\, and F\, with P\ as the lowest passing grade.
 It is also the lowest passing grade in ENGL 100 and UNIV 100.
 Internships are graded on a P+, P and F scale.

 - An incomplete (I) is issued no sooner than the last two (2) weeks of the semester to a student who has satisfactorily completed a substantial portion of the course work, but for nonacademic reasons beyond the student's control, he or she is unable to meet the full course requirements on time.
 The course instructor issues this grade, subject to approval by Dean, Associate Dean or Chair and the Provost and Chief Academic Officer.
-The incomplete course work must be completed by the end of the subsequent semester/summer session.
-If the student does not complete the work within the stipulated time, the incomplete is changed automatically to the grade of F. An incomplete must be processed at the time of the concession (e.g., authorized suspension of attendance, accepted tardiness/non-completion of assignments, etc.).
+The incomplete coursework must be completed before the end of the Drop /Add period of the subsequent semester the student is enrolled in.
+If the student does not complete the work within the stipulated time, the incomplete is changed automatically to the grade of F. An incomplete must be processed at the time of the concession (e.g., authorized suspension of attendance, accepted tardiness/non-completion of assignments for serious medical conditions or exceptional personal circumstances).
 The university does not grant incompletes retroactively.
 Students should apply for an incomplete through the online system at https://registrar.aud.edu/ - AU No credit is given for audit (AU) classes, nor is the grade included in the student's academic average.
 Students must receive written approval from the Dean, Associate Dean or Chair to audit a class, or classes, prior to the first day of the semester.
 Instructor approval may be required for some courses. - IP This symbol is used in lieu of a grade when an Internship or a Field Experience is still in progress.
-It is assigned at the end of the academic term of registration for the course, and in subsequent semesters/terms, until the Internship or Field Experience is completed, submitted, evaluated and a final grade is assigned.
+It is assigned at the end of the academic term of registration for the course, and in subsequent semesters/terms, until the

+Internship or Field Experience is completed, submitted, evaluated and a final grade is assigned.
 No credits are awarded for an Internship or a Field Experience while it is in progress.
 The IP grade is also designated in cases where an honor council decision is pending.